-Data measures total returns for the YTD period through May 15
+Data measures total returns for the year-to-date period through Dec.
+18.

 Preferred stocks have characteristics of both equity and debt.
 They typically offer a sizable dividend that's safer than the dividends of a company's common stock, but not as safe as the interest payments on a company's bonds.
 Additionally, preferred stock can sometimes be converted into common stock.

 Preferred stock ETFs are essentially a way to capture higher yields than corporate bonds, but with higher risk if the company faces hard times.

 Meanwhile, convertible securities are typically bonds that can be exchanged for common stock or preferred stock.
 Convertible securities usually have lower yields than their vanilla counterparts, but their advantage is that they can be converted into equity at a specified price.
 That allows investors in convertible securities to share in a stock’s upside, while limiting downside if things go wrong.
 With stocks swinging upward in 2019, convertibles have rallied in tandem.

 While ETFs holding long-duration bonds, convertible securities and preferred stocks make up the majority of the best-performing fixed income funds, there are a handful of products from other segments on the list too.